 As the legend goes, Gráinne wanted to go on a trading voyage with her father to Spain.
 She was told she could not go because her beautiful long hair would catch in the ropes.
 This made her very angry, so she decided to cut off all her hair!
 Her father had no more excuses, so he had to let her on board.
 This is how she got her nickname ‘Gráinne Mhaol’; in Irish, maol means ‘bald’!

-Gráinne was an extremely tough woman, and a feared along every coast in Ireland.
+Gráinne was an extremely tough woman, and feared along every coast in Ireland.
 Once, when she was on a trip to Dublin, she wanted to rest at Howth Castle.
 However, the lord would not open the gates to her.
 She became very angry, and kidnapped one of the lord’s sons.
-In return for his son, Gráinne made the lord promise to leave his gate open to visitors and to set and extra place for every meal.
+In return for his son, Gráinne made the lord promise to leave his gate open to visitors and to set an extra place for every meal.
 This tradition continues to this day!

 During her lifetime, Gráinne was married twice.
 The first marriage was to Dónal O’Flaherty and the second to Richard Burke.
 Both families were very powerful in Connacht.
 At this time King Henry VIII of England was trying to increase his rule across Ireland, but Gráinne and her family refused allow the English into Galway Bay.